freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/self-referential-sequence.md

 ## Description

 <section id='description'>

 There are several ways to generate a self-referential sequence.
-One very common one (the <a href="https://rosettacode.org/wiki/Look-and-say sequence" target="_blank">Look-and-say sequence</a>) is to start with a positive integer, then generate the next term by concatenating enumerated groups of adjacent alike digits:
+One very common one (the [Look-and-say sequence](<https://rosettacode.org/wiki/Look-and-say sequence>)) is to start with a positive integer, then generate the next term by concatenating enumerated groups of adjacent alike digits:

 <pre>0, 10, 1110, 3110, 132110, 1113122110, 311311222110 ...</pre>